williamedwards/autompc/README.md

  * [Direct Transcription](https://autompc.readthedocs.io/en/latest/source/control.html#direct-transcription-dt)
  * [Model Path Predictive Integral](https://autompc.readthedocs.io/en/latest/source/control.html#model-predictive-path-integral-mppi)

 AutoMPC is also extensible, so you can use our tuning process with your own System ID and control methods.
-We'd also welcome contributions of new algorithms to the package.
+We also welcome contributions of new algorithms to the package.

 ## Installation